 Chlorpheniramine side effects?

-When you use Piriton for dogs you must be aware that it contains chlorpheniramine and although it is generally safe there are a few side effects to watch out for.
-These include loss of appetitie, drowsiness, vomiting and diarrhea
+When you use dog piriton you must be aware that it contains chlorpheniramine and although it is generally safe there are a few side effects to watch out for.
+These include loss of appetite, drowsiness, vomiting and diarrhoea

 Can a dog overdose on Piriton?

-Yes, that is why it is important to check the dosage before administering Piriton for your dog.
-The recommended dose is usually 4 - 8mg over a period of 8-12 hours with the maximum level 1.1mg/1lb for example a 20lb dog could be given 4mg but could have no more than 22mgs maximum over that period of time.
+Yes, that is why it is important to check the dosage before administering too much piriton.
+The recommended dose is usually 4 – 8mg over a period of 8-12 hours with the maximum level of 1.1mg/1lb for example a 20lb dog could be given 4mg but could have no more than 22mgs maximum over that period of time.
 Overdosing can cause severe reactions including seizures, so always consult with your vet before giving your dog Piriton

-Yes, you can, but it is important to use under the guidance of your vet so you get the correct dosage and know what side effects to watch out for.
-Piriton can react adversely to certain medications especially barbiturates so do not use if your dog is taking other drugs without talking to your local vet
+Yes, you can, but it is important to use it under the guidance of your vet so you get the correct dosage as it can be different for humans and know what side effects to watch out for.
+Piriton can react adversely to certain medications especially barbiturates so do not use if your dog is taking other medication without talking to your local vet.
+Humans and dogs can obviously react differently so talk to your vet for advice if you’re unsure.

 Dog Hayfever, can I give Piriton?

-A lot of vets recommend Piriton for dogs that suffer from allergies.
-Always check with your vet first as it is important to get the dosage right and that depends on the weight of your dog.
-If you are given the go ahead you should see some improvement within 24 hours.
+A lot of vets recommend dog piriton that suffer from allergies.
+Always check with your vet first as it is important to get the amount right and that depends on the weight of your dog.
+If you are given the go-ahead you should see some improvement within 24 hours, similar to what humans do.

 Is it safe to give dogs Piriton when they’re on other meds?

-No, Piriton can have serious reactions when taken with other drugs especially barbiturates so it is essential to discuss with your vet if your dog is on any other medication as it may not be suitable
+No, Piriton can have serious reactions when taken with other drugs especially barbiturates so it is essential to discuss with your vet if your dog is on any other medication as it may not be suitable.
+As humans we wouldn’t take a cocktail of drugs, so neither should your animals.

 Can I give a dog human anti-histamines?